aidanasingh/aidanasingh.github.io/Projects/foa_binaural_decoder/index.md

 # Binaurally decoding first order ambisonics

+[This project](https://github.com/aidanasingh/foa_decoding) includes a jupyter notebook with functions to render virtual speaker array channels, and associated functions that render these channels to a binaural stereo signal.
+In the paper, different arrangements of virtual speaker arrays for binaural decoding are compared to a binaural decoder VST.

 This is my final project for the course '3D Audio' in the Music Technology department at NYU.

-[This project](https://github.com/aidanasingh/foa_decoding) includes a jupyter notebook with functions to render virtual speaker array channels, and associated functions that render these channels to a binaural stereo signal.

 ## Paper